thejanawith/thejanawith/README.md

 ~$ institute
 > Shilpa Educational Institute • A Mark Institute

-~$ message
+~$ students
-> Teaching 70,000+ students | AI, Robotics, Innovation & Science
+> 70,000+ learners impacted worldwide
 ```

 ---

 # 🟥 Hacker Quote

-> “The quieter you become, the more you can hear.”
+> “When you can’t crack the code, crack the mindset.”
 > — Anonymous Hacker

 ---

 # 🟪 About Me

-I’m **Senarath Rathnayake Thejana Dewmina (GANDABBA)** — an award-winning innovator, educator, and entrepreneur with a strong foundation in:
+I’m **Senarath Rathnayake Thejana Dewmina (GANDABBA)** — an award-winning innovator, AI/Robotics educator, and founder of multiple education platforms including **Shilpa.org** and **A Mark Institute**.

+Specialized in:

 - Artificial Intelligence
-- Robotics
+- Robotics & Electronics
-- Physics, Mathematics & Technology
+- Physics & Mathematics
 - Web & Software Development
-- Science Education (70,000+ students impacted)
+- Scientific Education for 70,000+ students
-- Founder of Shilpa.org, Gandabba Foundation, A Mark Institute
+- Public Speaking & Innovation

 ---

 # 🟧 Support My Work
-⭐ Star this profile if you like my projects!
+⭐ Star this profile if you like the projects!